traefik/hub/WALKTHROUGH.md

 curl -I -u foo:bar http://api.docker.localhost/weather
 ```

-[Basic Authentication](https://datatracker.ietf.org/doc/html/rfc7617) works and it was widely used in the early days of the web.
-It has also a security risk: credentials can be visible to any observer when using HTTP.
-It's an hard coded credentials and it potentially give more authorization than required for a specific use case.
+[Basic Authentication](https://datatracker.ietf.org/doc/html/rfc7617) worked and was widely used in the early days of the web.
+However, it also has a security risk: credentials can be visible to any observer when using HTTP.
+It uses hard-coded credentials, potentially giving more authorization than required for a specific use case.

-Nowadays, those issues are adressed when using a [JSON Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
-A JWT token can be cryptographically verified, detach authentication from user credentials and has issue and expiration date.
+Nowadays, those issues are addressed when using [JSON Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
+A JWT can be cryptographically verified, detach authentication from user credentials, and has an issue and expiration date.
 JWT can be used with Traefik Hub API Gateway, so let's upgrade our setup to Traefik Hub

 ## Upgrade Traefik Proxy to Traefik Hub API Gateway